Guardian Home Program

 What Are The Requirements to Become A Guardian Home?

-To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 100 miles of our home, (we live right outside of Fayetteville, NC).
-It is necessary that you have a safe and secure environment for the Guardian puppy, and have a schedule that will allow for your puppy to not be left alone for extended periods of time.
-All pups placed in Guardian Families must be indoor dogs, and never be left outside unattended.
-Our Guardian dogs must be kept groomed and picture ready at all times.
-We require them to be on Life’s Abundance dog food for quality nutrition.
+To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 100 miles of Fayetteville, NC.
+It is necessary that you have a safe and secure environment for the puppy, and have a schedule that will allow for your puppy not be left alone for extended periods of time.
+All pups placed in guardian homes must be indoor dogs, and never be left outside unattended.
+Our dogs must be kept groomed and picture ready at all times.
+We require all of our puppies to eat Purina Pro Plan Lamb and Rice dog food.
+The puppy must be crate trained.
+Please remember, it will be visiting our home so crate training is as important as socialization.

 So How Does it Work?

-When the dog is “in season” the Guardian Family is required to contact us immediately.
+When the dog is “in season” (heat) the guardian is required to contact us immediately.
 An intact female usually has a heat cycle that will last between 14 and 21 days.
 During this time, we will need access to her for breeding related appointments.
-Once she has been bred, she will remain with her Guardian Family until one week before her due date.
+Once she has been bred, she will remain with her guardian family until one week before her due date.
 At that time, the dog will come back to stay with us for the whelping of her pups and will be returned once her pups are fully weaned approximately 7 weeks later.
-Guardian Families are welcomed and encouraged to visit with scheduled appointments while their Guardian Dog is at our home.
+Guardian families are welcomed and encouraged to visit with scheduled appointments while their dog is at our home.